Claressa Shields's Success and Achievements in Timeline

 A closer look at the biggest achievements of Claressa Shields.
 Awards, milestones, and records that define success.

-Claressa Shields is a highly accomplished American professional boxer and mixed martial artist.
-She is a multi-division world champion, having held titles in five weight classes, including undisputed titles at light middleweight and middleweight.
-She holds the record for becoming a two, three, four, and five-division world champion in the fewest professional fights.
-As of late 2022, she was ranked as the world's best active female middleweight by BoxRec and the best active female boxer, pound for pound, by ESPN and The Ring.
-She also won the undisputed female heavyweight title since February 2025.
+Claressa Shields is an American professional boxer and former mixed martial artist, achieving world championships across five weight classes.
+She was the undisputed female light middleweight champion in 2021, a two-time undisputed female middleweight champion (2019-2024), held WBC and IBF female super middleweight titles (2017-2018), the WBO female light heavyweight title, and became the undisputed female heavyweight champion in 2025.
+Shields holds the record for becoming a two, three, four and five division world champion in the fewest professional fights.
+As of October 2022, she was ranked the world's best active female middleweight by BoxRec and the best active female boxer, pound for pound, by ESPN and The Ring.

 2011: National Police Athletic League Championships

-In 2011, Claressa Shields won the middleweight title at the National Police Athletic League Championships, was named top overall fighter, and qualified for the U.S. Olympic Trials.
+In 2011, Claressa Shields competed in her first open-division tournament, the National Police Athletic League Championships; she won the middleweight title and was named top overall fighter and also qualified for the U.S. Olympic Trials.

 February 2012: U.S. Olympic Trials Winner

-In February 2012, Claressa Shields won the U.S. Olympic Trials in the 165 lb middleweight division, becoming the youngest boxer at the event.
+In February 2012, Claressa Shields won the U.S. Olympic Trials in the 165 lb (75 kg) middleweight division, making her the youngest boxer at the event.

-In April 2012, Claressa Shields won her weight class at the Women's Elite Continental Championships in Cornwall, Ontario, defeating Mary Spencer of Canada.
+In April 2012, Claressa Shields won her weight class at the Women's Elite Continental Championships in Cornwall, Ontario against three-time defending world champion Mary Spencer of Canada; she held an undefeated record of 25 wins and 0 losses at that point.

-In October 2012, Claressa Shields won gold at middleweight in the open division at her second National PAL Championships, defeating Franchón Crews-Dezurn in the finals.
+In October 2012, Claressa Shields won gold at middleweight in the open division at her second National PAL Championships, beating Franchón Crews-Dezurn in the finals.

-In 2012, at the Summer Olympics in London, Claressa Shields, aged 17, won the gold medal in the women's middleweight division, becoming the first American woman to win a boxing gold medal.
+At the 2012 Summer Olympics in London, Claressa Shields, aged 17, won the gold medal in the women's middleweight division after beating Nadezda Torlopova.
+She became the first American woman to win a boxing gold medal.

 2013: IBA Youth World Boxing Championships Gold

-In 2013, Claressa Shields won gold in the middleweight class at the IBA Youth World Boxing Championships in Bulgaria, defeating Elżbieta Wójcik.
+In 2013, Claressa Shields defeated Polish boxer Elżbieta Wójcik to win gold in the middleweight class at the IBA Youth World Boxing Championships in Bulgaria.

 June 2014: Pan American Olympic Festival Gold

-In June 2014, Claressa Shields won gold at middleweight in the Pan American Olympic Festival finals against Yenebier Guillén.
+In June 2014, Claressa Shields won gold at middleweight at the Pan American Olympic Festival, beating Yenebier Guillén in the finals.

-In 2015, Claressa Shields became the first American to win titles in women's boxing at the Olympics and Pan American Games and served as Team USA's flag bearer at the closing ceremony.
+In 2015, Claressa Shields became the first American to win titles in women's boxing at the Olympics and Pan American Games.
+She served as Team USA's flag bearer at the closing ceremony of the 2015 Pan American Games.

 2015: U.S. National Championships Gold